go-rel/rel/docs/query.md

 ## Aggregation

-rel provides a very basic `Aggregate` method which can be used to count, sum, max etc.
+REL provides a very basic `Aggregate` method which can be used to count, sum, max etc.

 <!-- tabs:start -->